lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ---
 # HDocBook Markdown Overview

-Every system that uses markdown is generally built on a basic markdown syntax, frequently based on the strongly typed and documented [CommonMark](https://commonmark.org/) specification.
-However, generally, individual systems need to expand the syntax to include extra functional or rendering capabilities that are specific to the needs of the system implementing markdown syntax.
+Every system that uses Markdown is generally built on a basic Markdown syntax, frequently based on the strongly typed and documented [CommonMark](https://commonmark.org/) specification.
+However, individual Markdown systems generally need to expand the syntax to include extra functions or rendering capabilities that are specific to the needs of the system.

 Accordingly, the HDocBook Markdown syntax is also based on [CommonMark](https://commonmark.org/) but extends that with additional capabilities that allow rich documentation content features and visualizations to be created.
-This article is the reference for both the basic syntax as well as extended syntax for the HDocBook markdown grammar and feature set.
+This article is the reference for both basic and extended syntax for the HDocBook Markdown grammar and feature set.

 ## Alerts (Note, Tip, Important, Caution, Warning)

-Alerts is a HDocBook Markdown extension that will create create block quotes that render on Hornbill H-DOC with colors and icons that indicate call-out information within the document.
+Alerts is a HDocBook Markdown extension that will create block quotes that render on Hornbill H-DOC with colors and icons that indicate call-out information within the document.

-Avoid notes, tips, and important boxes.
+Avoid notes, tips, and "important" boxes.
 Readers tend to skip over them.
 It's better to put that info directly into the article text.

 If you need to use alerts, limit them to one or two per article.
 Multiple notes should never be next to each other in an article.